Skip to main content

 Easton pastor detained by ICE shares his story

-Fuentes Espinal, who leads Iglesia del Nazareno Jesús Te Ama in Easton, has lived in the United States for 24 years.
-In July, he was pulled over on his way to work.
-What began as a routine traffic stop quickly turned into something far more serious.
+Fuentes Espinal, who is originally from Honduras and preaches at Iglesia del Nazareno Jesús Te Ama in Easton, has lived in the United States for 24 years.
+He says he was pulled over by ICE agents on July 21 while on his way to his construction job.

 "I handed him my license," Fuentes Espina recalled.
 "Then he asked if I could please step out of my vehicle.
 He said, 'Are you here legally or illegally in this country?
 And I told him, 'Well, I can't answer that question because my attorney isn't with me."

-Moments later, Fuentes Espinal says he was detained by ICE.
+Moments later, Fuentes Espinal, who has no criminal record, says he was placed under arrest by ICE.

 "At that moment, maybe there wasn't much time to think, just to believe that all of this had to be part of the Lord's purpose," he said.
 "Of course, in that moment, I thought about my family, my wife, how they would be, how they would feel.
 Yet beyond that, there was peace in my heart."